 Call for Abstract

-6th International Conference on Integrative Biology, will be organized around the theme “Contemporary collaborations of integral biology leads to a tremendous triumph.”
+6th International Conference on Integrative Biology, will be organized around the theme “Integration of scientific disciplines as powerful means of elucidating functional design in biology”

 Integrative Biology 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Integrative Biology 2018

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Integrative Biology 2018 offers a premier forum to share trans-disciplinary integrative thinking to unravel the underlying principal mechanisms and process in biology and medicine.
 An Integrative Biology approach addresses the biological question(s) by integrating holistic (genome wide; omics-) approaches with in depth functional analysis and computation biology (modeling), thereby integrating wet and dry lab approaches.

 - Track 2-2 Cell Biology of Metabolic Diseases

 - Track 2-4 Cell Signalling and Intracellular Trafficking